jdjakub/phd-thesis/ch-background.md

 This describes an interpreter that is written in its own language\ \parencite{Metac}.
 This was first introduced in Lisp, in which one can write Lisp code to walk nodes in a data structure and treat them as Lisp expressions.
 If such code is compiled, it results in an ordinary Lisp interpreter.
 Alternatively, if we feed such code into an existing Lisp interpreter, this new inner interpreter is now meta-circular.
 We could change the code to add a new language feature, in which case the inner interpreter would understand this slightly improved language.
 However, this approach does not scale, as each improvement would nest a further interpreter within the previous ones, multiplying the overhead to impractical levels.

 ### Reflection
 This is the capacity for a system to display, explain or affect its own computational behaviour during run time\ \parencite{CompRefl}.
 It is sometimes explained with the word "aboutness": an ordinary program is "about" its domain (say, calculations), while a reflective program is also "about" its own computation.
 One test of this is the ability to make the tacit explicit\ \parencite{ProcRefl}: entities that are normally implicit and unaddressable (such as the stack frame or variable binding environment) can be made so by an explicit command to reflect.
 An ordinary meta-circular interpreter cannot name its outer interpreter's data structures, but a reflective one can (and may be able to change how its outer interpreter works, and thus how it itself works).
 This is developed exhaustively for Lisp-like languages in\ \textcite{ProcRefl}.
 While reflection originates as a property of languages, the Self environment\ \parencite{Self} provides an example in an interactive context.
 Any object on screen can call up an "outliner" object with a description of its prototype, private state and methods.
-This outliner is an object and can have the same operation applied to it.
+This outliner is an object and can have the same operation applied to it\ \parencite{SelfOutliner}.

 ### Conclusion
 These concepts (self-hosting, bootstrapping, meta-circularity, and reflection) seem related but it is not obvious how.
 We interpret all of these as different manifestations of self-sustainability in special contexts, such as compilers or interpreters.
 In Chapter\ \ref{analysis} we will make this more precise by delving into the differences between compilers, interpreters, and interactive programming systems.